 Security & Performance

-To assess antivirus programs, we typically consult AV-Test and AV-Comparatives, each of which gives separate scores for performance and security.
-Unfortunately, Sophos Home (in contrast to its enterprise program) has not featured regularly for either of those two labs, with its most recent results being rather dated.
-The program was evaluated by SE Labs as part of its home anti-malware protection test in the third quarter of 2019.
+To the programs from our sample, we consulted AV-Test ⇱ and AV-Comparatives ⇱, each of which regularly awards separate scores in performance and security to a selection of antivirus software.
+Unfortunately, Sophos Home (in contrast to its enterprise version) has not featured regularly for either of those two labs, with its most recent results being rather dated.
+The program was evaluated by SE Labs as part of its home anti-malware protection test ⇱ in the second quarter of 2021.

-Free users will have to solve any problems which might arise on their own: But don't worry, you'll have access to a knowledge database featuring around 100 articles.
-Premium users can contact support staff directly through the dashboard, either by live chat (Monday-Friday, 12 hours a day) or through the traditional support ticket.
+Premium users can contact the developer's support staff directly through the dashboard, either by live chat (available Monday-Friday, 12 hours a day) or through the traditional support ticket.

-Our query was answered in around an hour, and that on a weekend.
-A hotline would be a nice addition, as would any kind of support for free users, but as the saying goes "beggars can't be choosers".
+We were connected to a staffer in the live chat in around a minute.
+Our support ticket query was competently answered in around four hours.
+A hotline would be a nice addition, as would any kind of direct support for free users, but as the saying goes "beggars can't be choosers".
 The level and quality of support provided for paying customers on the other hand, is definitely solid.